Contributor: Jay Gregorio. Lesson ID: 13255

 The term work is used a lot in our everyday language.

 When you spend hours on a school project, it is hard work.
-When you complete a task and do a good job, you are described as hardworking.
+You are described as hardworking when you complete a task and do a good job.

 In short, the word work is used whenever there is a physical effort.
-Physics, however, thinks about work in a different way.
+Physics, however, thinks about work differently.

 What Is Work in Physics?

-Let us go back to the example of holding a book.
-In physics, this situation has no work done.
-Let's explain why.
+Go back to the example of holding a book.
+In physics, no work has been done in this situation.
+Here's why.

 Physics defines work as a product of force and displacement along the direction of the force.